RefactoringGuru/refactoring-examples/interactive-en-after/java/move-field.md

 Several methods refer to this field.
 One of them is the <code>interestForAmount_days()</code> method.

-Create the same field and same access methods in the target class.
+Let's start by creating the same field and same access methods in the target class.

-To stay on the safe side, let's compile.
+To stay on the safe side, compile and test after each change.

 In our example, the <code>Account</code> class contains a field for accessing the account type object.
-Therefore we can access the moved field through it.
+For this reason, we can access the moved field through it.

-Replace all references to the old field with appropriate calls to methods in the target class.
+We replace all references to the old field with appropriate calls to methods in the target class.

-Once changes are complete, remove the original field.
+Once changes are complete, we can remove the original field.

-Here you should compile and test for potential errors.
+Let's compile and test for potential errors.

 Remember that if a class has many methods that use the moved field, you may want to self-encapsulate it to simplify later refactoring.
 Let's look at a quick example.